TannerRogalsky/lua-poly2tri/README.md

 - Polygons must not self-intersect.
 - Interior holes must not touch other holes, nor touch the polyline boundary.

+It might be useful to clean up your polygon data using something like [clipper](https://luapower.com/clipper).

 # Compile

 The dependencies for this project are very minimal: